igorpie1705/swift-codes-app/README.md

 ```

 ### 2. Start the Application in Docker
-If you already have Docker installed, run the following command:
+If you already have Docker installed, open Docker Desktop and run the following command:
 ```sh
 docker-compose up --build
 ```